 Hiscox are an international specialist insurer, employing over 1,800 employees worldwide.
 They do not offer big insurance schemes, instead they insure the rare and unusual.
 For example, some of the items they currently insure include a Picasso painting, a ship which sails through the pirate infested Gulf of Aden, a classic car collection, pretty much anything.
 The skills and abilities to find an insurance solution for the unusual is something that they are looking for throughout the application process, and is reflected in the questions you will be asked at each stage.

 The application process for jobs with Hiscox is long with a number of different stages, each is designed to test you in an new way.
-Applicants for Hiscox may be applying for an experienced job, an eight week internship or a two year graduate scheme.
-The application process for each entry level, internships, the graduate programme and experienced hires follows a similar set of stages.
+Whether you are applying for an experienced job, an eight-week internship, or a two-year graduate scheme, your application process will include a similar set of stages.

-The graduate scheme and internship recruitment process with Hiscox is as follows:
+The graduate scheme and internship recruitment process with Hiscox includes the following stages:

 Experienced hire applicants will experience a three stage recruitment process, with a first interview, psychometric testing and final interview.

 The online application form is your first opportunity to impress the recruitment team at Hiscox.
 The application form will ask you three questions about yourself designed to draw out information about you and your relationships with the people and the environment around you.
 You also have to upload your CV and a cover letter, which is an opportunity for you to tell the company anything you think is important to your application but is not included in the application form.
 Always remember that it is important that the information you provide on your CV matches that on the online application form.